 Improving education outcomes requires a multi-faceted approach from early childhood development, to the school system, to post-secondary education and training programs.
 There is a need for strong linkages between each phase, to support residents as they pass through each phase, and as they develop the skills and knowledge to fully participate in their communities.
-In recent years, the GNWT has developed key strategic frameworks such as Right from the Start, an early childhood development framework, the Education Renewal and Innovation Framework, to reform the school system, and the Skills for Success strategic framework, associated with post-secondary education and training.
-These foundational documents provide a path, and it will be critical that we continue to develop and implement actions in support of the goals we have outlined.
+In recent years, the GNWT has developed key strategic frameworks such as Right from the Start: A Framework for Early Childhood Development, the Education Renewal and Innovation Framework, to reform the school system, and the Skills 4 Success 10-Year Strategic Framework, associated with post-secondary education and training.
+These foundational documents provide a path, and it will be critical that we continue to develop and implement actions and measure outcomes in support of the goals we have outlined.

-Our plan begins with continuing to invest in quality early childhood development, supporting the K-12 system, supporting effective post-secondary opportunities, strengthening cultural and Aboriginal language programming, and building capacity for our youth.
+Our plan is to continue investing in quality early childhood development, supporting the JK-12 system, supporting effective post-secondary opportunities, strengthening cultural and Aboriginal language programming, and building capacity for our youth.
 This is how:

-- Supporting quality early childhood development in collaboration with existing organizations. - We will implement the Right from the Start framework to invest in early childhood development by: - Working with stakeholders and communities to explore options for free play-based care for 4-year olds - Revising the funding support model for licensed early childhood programs - Strengthening licensed early childhood programs through improving resource materials and increased training for early childhood workers - Improving access to and outcomes of early intervention services for children 0-5 by looking at the results of evaluating NWT rehabilitation services and by continuing pilot projects in the Dehcho, Tłįchǫ, and Beaufort Delta regions, along with territorial program design - Supporting parents with programs and supports to help ensure their children have a strong foundation.
+- 1. Supporting quality early childhood development in collaboration with existing organizations. - We will implement the Right from the Start Framework to invest in early childhood development by: - ♦ Working with stakeholders and communities to explore options for free play-based care for 4-year olds. - ♦ Revising the funding support model for licensed early childhood programs. - ♦ Strengthening licensed early childhood programs through improving resource materials and increased training for early childhood workers. - Improving access to and outcomes of early intervention services for children 0-5 by looking at the results of evaluating NWT rehabilitation services and by continuing pilot projects in the Dehcho, Tłıcho, and Beaufort Delta regions, along with territorial program design.